 Treatment and Procedures You Need to Know

-Down Syndrome is not “curable.”
+down Syndrome is not “curable.”
 Many medical and developmental interventions are effective in enhancing quality of life.

 1. Health Check-ups and Screenings